GAIGResearch/Stratega/docs/tutorials/implementOSLA/index.rst

 a class that inherits from "Agent", override the *computeAction* function and finally register the agent in the AgentFactory::getDefaultFactory() method to be able to test it.

 The first step to implement OSLA is (in *computeAction*) to compute all available actions from the current state.
 The tools to do this are passed by parameter to the
-*computeAction* method: the GameState and the EntityForwardModel objects.
-The function *generateActions* in EntityForwardModel can be used as indicated in the following snippet, which also runs through all actions in the returned list:
+*computeAction* method: the GameState and the ForwardModel objects.
+The function *generateActions* in ForwardModel can be used as indicated in the following snippet, which also runs through all actions in the returned list:

 .. code-block:: c++